StellaJ11/frontend-nanodegree-mobile-portfolio/README.md

 - Move document.getElementById("randomPizzas") out of for loop
 - Move determineDx function out of the for loop
 - Calculate the number of pizzas responsively based on the height and width of the screen
+- Change change i to 0 on line 454
+- Remove the leading # from the argument .getElementById("#movingPizzas1")